Verlander exits early, Astros hold on for 3-1 win over O's

 Orioles: Following an off day, Baltimore starts a three-game series at the Guardians on Tuesday.
 RHP Spenser Watkins (4-4, 3.96 ERA) is slated to start for the Orioles opposite RHP Cal Quantrill (10-5, 3.59 ERA).

 Astros: Following an off day, Houston opens a two-game series at the Rangers on Tuesday.
-Framber Valdez (13-4, 2.65 ERA) will start Tuesday for the Astros.
+The Astros have yet to announce their starter for Tuesday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.